IGNF/road2/CONTRIBUTING.md

 #### Step 9 : Discuss and update

 You will probably get feedback or requests for changes to your pull request.
 This is a big part of the submission process so don't be discouraged!
 Some contributors may sign off on the pull request right away, others may have more detailed comments or feedback.
-This is a necessary part of the process in order to evaluate whether the changes are correct and necessary.
+This is a necessary part of the process in order to evaluate whether the proposed changes are correct and necessary.

 To make changes to an existing pull request, make the changes to your local branch, add a new commit with those changes, and push those to your fork.
 GitHub will automatically update the pull request.